Drunk Driving Defense Laws in South Carolina

 - One to 25 years in imprisonment.

-Because it can be difficult to fight DUI charges on your own, it is best to consider speaking with a knowledgeable attorney.
-He or she can review the facts of your case to see where the weaknesses are.
+It can be difficult to fight DUI charges on your own, it is best to consider speaking with a knowledgeable attorney.
+They can review the facts of your case to see where the weaknesses are.
 This includes reviewing police reports, arrest reports, BAC analysis and more.
-He or she can use the various resources available to works toward a positive outcome in your case.
+A qualified South Carolina DUI attorney can use the various resources available to works toward a positive outcome in your case.

 The information on this page is meant to provide a general overview of the law.
 The laws in your state and/or city may deviate significantly from those described here.
 If you have specific questions related to your situation you should speak with a local attorney.

 - What Are The Dui Laws In South Carolina?

 - How can I keep my license after a DUI conviction in South Carolina?